1ntEgr8/pronkz/README.md

 # pronkz
-for some good ol pranking hehe
+for some good ol fun hehe